rutar-academic/template-preprint/README.md

 1. Empty bibliography warnings are suppressed.
 2. The `\textcite` command is modified to print the journal name, the pages, and the archive.
-3. You can include a journal reference on the first page using `\journal`.
+3. You can include a journal reference on the first page using `\journal` command in the preamble, which takes exactly one argument.
-   If you have the journal reference in your `.bib` file, you can use the `\journalcite` shortcut.
+   If you have the journal reference in your `.bib` file, you can use the `\journalcite` shortcut command in the preamble, which takes exactly one argument.

 ## Hyperref and references
 The packages [hyperref](https://ctan.org/pkg/hyperref?lang=en), [cleveref](https://ctan.org/pkg/cleveref?lang=en), and [ntheorem](https://ctan.org/pkg/ntheorem?lang=en) are loaded with proper ordering and dependencies.